-Denver’s next GO Bond authorization will be presented to voters in November 2017.
+Denver’s next GO Bond authorization was presented to voters in November 2017.
 The voters approved all seven of the ballot questions.

 Residents, businesses and neighborhoods provided their input on potential improvement projects that they would like to be considered as part of the 2017 GO Bond in November and December 2016.
 This public input was provided through several options, which included: six community meetings held around the city, via the GO bond website, at a public library or recreation center, and through their Councilmember’s office.
 The more than 4000 comments from the public were combined with project ideas identified by City Council, city agencies, and the projects listed in Elevate 2020.
 The city also received major capital needs from partners, such as city-owned cultural facilities.

 The projects underwent further evaluation by Mayor-appointed stakeholder committees from March through June 2017.
 Community members continued to provide input through email that was shared with the relevant stakeholder committees or by speaking in person at stakeholder meetings.

 The Mayor selected community members, as well as members of City Council, to serve on six stakeholder committees to help evaluate each eligible project and ultimately make a recommendation to the Mayor on a package of investments in June 2017.